yilun306/Stock_ticker_app/README.md

 docker run -it yilun306/financial_portfolio_calculator
 ```

-## Pushing images to Docker Hub from GCP
+## Pushing images to Docker Hub on GCP

 1. Storing Docker credentials in Secret Manager
 2. Configure the cloudbuild.yaml file: